HackIllinois/api/services/mail/docs/Mail.md

 GET /mail/list/
 ---------------------

-Returns a list of all events.
+Returns a list of all created mailing lists.

 Response format:
 ```